How do you know if you’ve got a winning idea?

 This will help you shape your unique value proposition.

 When thinking about your idea, make sure to consider its scalability.
 When you add up how much it will cost to create your solution, then deliver it through channels, including retailer margin, wholesaler margin, delivery costs, people costs, operation costs and then finally your marketing costs, is your idea still viable?
-And, has your solution or business model the potential to increase its revenue with minimal resource and investment?
+And, has your solution or business model the potential to increase its revenue with minimal resources and investment?

 If your idea passes the scalability test, then you want to start thinking what is the smallest, easiest way that you can get a prototype up and running, and reach out to customers.

-Last piece of advice: dive into it!
+Last piece of advice: dive into it

 Many people are afraid of even starting the market validation process.
 The idea of testing and validating an idea can be daunting, and the more time you spend sitting on an idea, the more attached you get to it.